 Clay Tiles: $25,000 to $45,500

 * These are approximate total job prices based on the national average.
-Costs may vary depending on your region and home’s location, the roof’s slope and number of stories, overall complexity of the roof, the number of layers of old shingles to be removed and disposed of, type of roofing underlayment (15 or 30 lbs felt, and/or synthetic underlayment and whether it’s breathable or non-breathable), roof accessories (like snowguards, solar vents or ridgevent) used, and any workmanship warranties or guarantees the contractor offers.
+Costs may vary depending on your region and home’s location, the roof’s slope and number of stories, overall complexity of the roof, the number of layers of old shingles to be removed and disposed of, the type of roofing underlayment (15 or 30 lbs. felt, and/or synthetic underlayment and whether it’s breathable or non-breathable), roof accessories (like snowguards, solar vents or ridgevent) used, and any workmanship warranties or guarantees the contractor offers.

 Getting a roof replacement is expensive.
 Seeing the total price of getting it done properly can cause a justifiable sticker shock.
 However, when homeowners have a better understanding of where the money is going and how they will save money in the long run, it’s easier to see a quality roof as the investment it truly is.